 The STARESSO SP-200 provides good espresso and a way to froth some milk in a package that is about the size of a 20-ounce soda bottle.
 It is also relatively easy to clean, and fairly easy to use.
-It does take some elbow grease to use the pump, and the pump tends to stick the more you use it.
+It does take some elbow grease to use the pump, however, and the pump tends to stick the more you use it.
 The addition of a milk frother earned the STARESSO some brownie points over the other portable model we tested, the Wacaco MiniPresso GR.
 Though the Wacaco did make slightly better espresso in our testing, if you want a portable cappuccino machine the STARESSO is your best bet.

 Pros: Decent taste, portable